allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

 ---
 layout: post
-title: It's all about naming
+title: It’s all about naming
 author: wojciech.jurczyk
 tags: [cleancode, craftsmanship, tests]
 ---

-We all know that there are only two hard things in Computer Science: cache invalidation and naming things”.
+We all know that “there are only two hard things in Computer Science: cache invalidation and naming things”.
 However, we know that writing good tests is hard, too.
 Does it mean that the author of the famous quote is wrong?
 Not necessarily!
 In fact, what are tests?
-These are descriptions of some concepts, they answer questions “what?”, “when?” and “how?”.
+These are descriptions of some concepts.
+They answer the questions: “what?”, “when?” and “how?”.
 When writing tests, you are answering these questions by giving names to objects, reasons, and processes.
 I think writing tests is hard because it is all about naming.
-I believe you can significantly improve your tests just by focusing on giving correct names.
+I believe you can significantly improve your tests just by focusing on giving them correct names.
 Let me tell you a story of a pull request I was reviewing some time ago.
-Even though it was a javascript code and I am a backend developer, my fellow frontend developers were grateful for my comments and suggestions.

 At that time, one of the tasks of the frontend team was to modify a date picker component.
 A simple date picker should have a checkbox which, when checked, meant “select no date”.
 It seemed a fairly straightforward task and when the PR was ready for review I decided to give it a look.
+Even though it was a piece of javascript code and I am a backend developer, my fellow frontend developers were grateful for my comments and suggestions.

 ## An enigmatic test
 I opened the code and went directly to the tests to see what the change was